The Centers for Disease Control and Prevention

 Sometimes, gum disease has absolutely no symptoms.
 Regular periodontal examinations and dental checkups are crucial.
 Treatment methods depend on the stage of the disease.
 To keep periodontal disease from recurring or worsening, good dental care at home is essential.

 Don’t wait until you lose your teeth to gum disease.
 Brush your teeth twice a day, eat balanced meals, and clean between your teeth.
 Schedule regular dental exams and that beautiful smile will never leave your face.
-For more information on preventing this disease, call one of our dental offices in Hyde Park, Lake Zurich, or Yorkville.
+For more information on preventing this disease, call our compassionate and skilled dentist in Hyde Park